How Germany violates conventions on disability rights | DW | 17.03.2021

 "People with disabilities who want to follow individual inclusive paths have bureaucratic obstacles in their way if they try their luck in the open labor market," she said at a press conference.

-Despite the long-standing UN convention and the new EU strategy, the German policy has not changed: workshops should remain operational as one of several options.
-Investment into other options has been made under the new German participation law, which has been introduced in parts between 2018 and 2023.
+Despite the UN convention and the new EU strategy, German policy has not changed: According to the government, workshops should remain one of several avenues for employing people with disabilities.
+Investment into other options has been made under a participation law that came into effect in 2018 and will continue to be introduced in phases through 2023.
 New "budgets" for jobs and apprenticeships aim to improve opportunities for people with disabilities to enter the open labor market.

-The commission for disabled people, in outlining the new budgets, includes workshops in the future plan: "All people with disabilities who are entitled to employment in a workshop for people with disabilities are eligible [for the budgets for work and apprenticeship].
+In outlining the new budgets, the commission for people with disabilities has included workshops in the future plan: "All people with disabilities who are entitled to employment in a workshop for people with disabilities are eligible [for the budgets for work and apprenticeship].
 But the right to return to the workshop is possible at any time."

-MEP Katrin Langensiepen admits that for some workshops are the right choice — but not in their current form.
+Langensiepen said sheltered workshops could be a good option for some workers — but not in their current form.

-"If some people who are employed at the workshops are happy there and want to stay in that community — then that should be made possible, but they should actually be employed as a part of the workforce," she explained.
+"If some people who are employed at the workshops are happy there and want to stay in that community, then that should be made possible, but they should actually be employed as a part of the workforce," she said.

-As long as workshop employees are still not treated equally to employees in the primary labor market, Germany is still falling short on international treaties — and is falling short on delivering for disabled people.
+As long as the employees of sheltered workshops are still not treated equally with workers in the primary labor market, Germany is falling short on its obligations according to international treaties — and is falling short on its responsibilities toward people with disabilities.

 While you're here: DW has a new newsletter: Every week editors round up for you what is happening in German politics and society, with an eye toward understanding this year's elections and beyond.
 Sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.